Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

 This action is the normal action when terminating a live service.

-In this case now, all Segments are available and clients playing the live service can complete the playback of the service until the end.
-Clients may also use the time shift buffer to go back to earlier media times.
+In this case and at this time, all Segments are available and clients playing the live service can complete the playback of the service until the end.
+Clients may also use the timeshift buffer to go back to earlier media times.
 The beneficial aspect of this action is, that the DASH clients are expected stop updating the MPD for operational reasons.

 However, clients joining the service for the first time seeing the above MPD will see the type `dynamic` and will attempt to access the live edge, but the live edge does not exist.
-For this case, the client is expected to only show the last few video frames of the last segment.
+For this case, the client is expected to only show the last few video frames of the last segment, but this user experience less preferred.

 In order for clients to join at the start of the live service, the `MPD@type` needs to change from `dynamic` to `static`.
 While this change may confuse